patrickschulz/openPCells/README.md

 This will install a menu in layout editor called `openPCells` at the last place before the `help` menu in the layout editor.
 You have to restart virtuoso or execute the four lines in that order in your CIW to activate the menu.
 It is important that the variables `OPCTech`, `OPCPath` and
-`OPCExec` are defined, so don't think you can skip these and hard-code the path.
+`OPCExec` are defined, so don't skip these and hard-code the path.
 There is an example file that you can modify and load in your
 `.cdsinit` in `interface/virtuoso/cdsinit.il.sample`

 ---

 [^1]: Technically, the here displayed images are png files, but these are conversion results from the generated SVG.
-A binary image format with compression like png is more complex than an SVG Furthermore it is not vital (but desirable) to this project, therefore there is currently no implementation of it.
+A binary image format with compression like png is more complex than an SVG.
+Furthermore it is not vital (but desirable) to this project, therefore there is currently no implementation of it.

 <!---
 vim: tw=150